OCR GCSE Biology Practice Exam 2025 – Comprehensive All-in-One Guide to Exam Success

 Question: 1 / 1090

-What process is primarily responsible for transpiration?
+What cells are primarily responsible for forming body tissues?

 Get further explanation with Examzify DeepDiveBeta